 - 6) The level of burden of checks and balances in the EEA and Norway Grants MCS is similar to that for EU Funds.
-But the difference in the level of financial allocation of both funding schemes creates a perception that the burden is disproportionate without that necessarily being the case given the Grants' legitimate interest in accountability. - 7) Some of the reporting requirements case burden for stakeholders in the Beneficiary States and create a generally burdensome framework, which makes the distribution of resources suboptimal.
+But the difference in the amounts of funding allocated to the different schemes creates a perception that the burden is disproportionate, which is not necessarily the case given the Grants' legitimate interest in accountability. - 7) Some reporting requirements generate burden for stakeholders in the Beneficiary States and create a generally burdensome framework, which makes the distribution of resources suboptimal.
 Although the tools are most likely indispensable from the Donors' perspective, there are examples of good practices in the EU funding schemes, which could potentially address some of these issues and enhance the efficiency of Grant implementation in the Beneficiary States. - 8) To a large extent, the Beneficiary States use the same systems, procedures, and processes for managing the Grants, as they use for managing the EU Funds.
 When national administrations use the same or similar procedures for different funds, this reduces the level of administrative burden, which is felt more acutely in smaller administrations.
-There are examples of simplification measures adopted in the EU Funds, which could also be relevant for the Grants, and help simplify some reporting and other requirements and limit the burden on Beneficiary State stakeholders without undermining the level of financial accountability.
+There are examples of simplification measures adopted in the EU Funds, which could also be relevant for the Grants, and help simplify some reporting and other requirements and limit the burden on Beneficiary State stakeholders, without undermining the level of financial accountability.